 Kyle: "Spring Breakers" is an STD, bred in the petri dish of American pop culture, and it infects everyone and everything... [...]
 He could be appropriating that culture to critique it, or to do it ironically, but...
 I don't see critique here.
 I don't see irony. [...]
 His arrangements of the pop items here... are indulgence.
 Harmony Korine wanted a Spring Break fantasy, and so he made a Spring Break fantasy."

-He tops his Man Who Fell to Earth review with another musical review, which examines Jean Cocteau's "La Belle et La Bete."
-Guest starring Some Jerk With a Camera and featuring Channel Awesome cameos who provide a lot of humor and snark in contrast to Kyle's passion for high art and cinematography.
+- He tops his Man Who Fell to Earth review with another musical review, which examines Jean Cocteau's "La Belle et La Bete."
+Guest starring Some Jerk with a Camera, shot on location primarily at Disneyland (with additional scenes at Universal Studios and Magfest), and featuring reviewer cameos (from Channel Awesome and beyond) who provide a lot of humor and snark.
 Complete with musical numbers parodying the more well-known adaptation of Beauty and the Beast.